 The Work of Jabir ibn Hayyan

 The 8th-century alchemist Jabir ibn Hayyan, also known as Geber, made significant contributions to the understanding of mercury.
-He described various chemical processes, including distillation, crystallization, and evaporation, and emphasized the importance of careful observation and experimentation.
+On the flip side, he described various chemical processes, including distillation, crystallization, and evaporation, and emphasized the importance of careful observation and experimentation.
 Jabir believed that metals were composed of different proportions of mercury and sulfur, and that transmutation could be achieved by altering these proportions.
 While his theories were ultimately incorrect, they laid the groundwork for the development of modern chemistry.

 Mercury in the Middle Ages and Renaissance

 During the Middle Ages and the Renaissance, mercury continued to be a substance of great interest and practical importance.
-Its applications expanded into new areas, while alchemists persisted in their quest to unlock its transformative potential.
+Its applications expanded into new areas, while alchemists persisted in their quest to get to its transformative potential.

 New Uses for Mercury